tobami/littlechef/README.md

 * Python 2.6+
 * Fabric 1.5+

 The best way to install LittleChef is using pip.
 Required packages are installed by typing:

-`sudo apt-get install python-pip python-dev` for Debian and Ubuntu
+    $ sudo apt-get install python-pip python-dev

-or
+for Debian and Ubuntu, or

+    $ yum install python-pip python-devel

-`yum install python-pip python-devel` for RHEL and CentOS
+for RHEL and CentOS.

 ### Installation

 You can install LittleChef directly from the PyPI:

-`pip install littlechef`
+    $ pip install littlechef

 ## Usage